Best Field Watches In 2022

 Today’s field watch is the direct descendant of the military watches that first appeared on the battlefields of WWI some 100 years ago.
 They’re typically tough, water resistant and built to withstand difficult environmental conditions but they don’t typically veer as far from conventional stylings as do tactical watches.
 While the popularity of field watches waned somewhat during the latter part of the 20th century they’ve made an impressive comeback in recent years and are currently one of the hottest trends in wrist watches.

-Our review panel has taken the measure of the field watch landscape and selected what they consider to be the 12 best field watches currently available.
+Our review panel has selected what they consider to be the 12 best field watches currently available.

 Hamilton makes some of the most attractive field and tactical watches on the market today.
 They seem to have been created just for this purpose as they rarely if ever miss the mark with their solid, timeless designs.
 The H70455733 (say that 3 times fast) is yet another example of how effectively they incorporate aspects of both dress watches and tactical watches into their field timepieces.

-The H70455733 has one feature we’d like to see in all outdoor watches in that it’s self-winding.
-It also sports a GMT scale, military time inner circle, scratch resistant sapphire crystal lens and is water resistant down to 50 meters.
+This Hamilton watch has one feature we’d like to see in all outdoor watches in that it’s self-winding.
+It also sports a GMT scale, military time inner circle, scratch-resistant sapphire crystal lens, and is water-resistant down to 50 meters.
 But beyond all the impressive technical aspects this watch just looks great.
-With its leather strap, lustrous stainless steel casing and modest proportions it’s a winner on the hunt or in the office.
+With its leather strap, lustrous stainless steel casing, and modest proportions it’s a winner on the hunt or in the office.
 A little pricey, sure.
 But worth the stretch, especially for a gift.

 The classic profile of the Atacama is anchored to a genuine leather strap that’s a manly 26mm wide and exhibits clean lines and robust stitching.
 Tritium inserts on the hands and at the hour markers mean you’ll never have to worry about the watch going dark due to lack of sun exposure during the day.
 Everything on the face is easy to read with the “12” glowing orange after dark so you can always obtain proper orientation.
-The watch is also water resistant down to 100 meters.
+The watch is also water-resistant down to 100 meters.
 The Atacama is a true hybrid in every sense and one that manages to balance its various influences beautifully.
+Be sure to also check out our list of the best survival watches for more great items like this.

 The nylon camo strap sets the tone for this outstanding piece of outdoor survival kit from Bertucci.
 The carbon fiber unibody case of the A-5P is built to withstand the sound and fury of the Howitzer and the sapphire crystal lens gives no quarter to branches, dirt and grit.
-24 hour military time is marked out in the inner circle of the face and that time will always be accurate thanks to the precise Swiss quartz movement.
+24-hour military time is marked out in the inner circle of the face and that time will always be accurate thanks to the precise Swiss quartz movement.
 If you’re looking for contemporary performance with traditional strength and durability the A-5P from Bertucci is for you.
+Our handy guide to the best military watches features more great products like this.

 Bertucci hits another home run with their A-2T field watch.
 This one fits the same basic mold as their camo model (reviewed above) but takes a slightly different track to greatness with its solid titanium screw-down crown that prevents moisture from intruding under the sapphire crystal lens.
 It’s a watch that’s ready for anything the battlefield or the polo field can dish out.